 Kev’s coach class travel tips

 Over the years, I’ve developed a list of essentials that enhance my travel experience on any Amtrak train.
-For entertainment ideas, you can check out the article I have.
+For entertainment ideas, check out my article.

 One key is keeping your phone and other electronics charged—otherwise, they quickly become useless.
 To make this easier, I recommend bringing an extension cord.
-It allows you to charge multiple devices at once, and if you’re sitting in an aisle seat, you can access the outlet without disturbing your seatmate.
+It allows you to charge multiple devices simultaneously, and if you’re seated in an aisle seat, you can access the outlet without disturbing your seatmate.

-Headphones are another must-have, ensuring you can use your devices without bothering others.
+Headphones are another essential item, allowing you to use your devices without disturbing others.

 Food on the Heartland Flyer